National broadband network

 The Australian Government has decided that nbn should not build another fibre network over the top of any existing adequately served networks in residential areas.
 The only exception will be if it's too expensive or too hard to go around or past an existing network rather than just build over it.

 There are 45 networks in residential estates that the Minister has granted adequately served status.
-The four carriers supplying these areas agreed to be the ‘infrastructure provider of last resort': they must offer a connection to all premises in the nominated network areas on either a wholesale or retail basis.
+The four carriers supplying these areas agreed to be the 'infrastructure provider of last resort': they must offer a connection to all premises in the nominated network areas on either a wholesale or retail basis.
 Households can still choose their own retail service provider.
+Providers can no longer apply for adequately served status.

 - Opticomm Pty Ltd carrier licence conditions declaration